kirancgwd/Java-twitter-app/README.md

 # Login to jenkins after installing pluggins

 # IN Nexus - install docker
-# Create nuxus using docker
+# Create nexus using docker
 sudo docker run -d -p 8082:8082 sonatype/nexus3

 Sign in to nexus